Meet the Actors of Voting Writes

 And it demands that we commit every day to fighting for equity, inclusion, and justice.

 In conjunction with our production of Pass Over earlier this year, and in collaboration with artists and audience members, we began gathering and sharing a list of anti-racism resources.
-We invite you to participate via the link below.
 This is an evolving document, and input is encouraged.

 And finally, if you find yourself truly in need of a song, we invite you to listen to Keedron Bryant singing I just wanna live.